 Most people don’t know that a watershed moment for prostate cancer was inspired by breast cancer.
 In 1996, several groups of concerned patients, physicians, and advocates came together to create the National Prostate Cancer Coalition.
 Modeled after the National Breast Cancer Coalition, this new organization was formed to stand up for men and their families impacted by prostate cancer and become a political force for a cure.

 The first challenge was to create public awareness and a collective voice for the prostate cancer movement.
 We brought the face of prostate cancer to Congress with testimony from survivors and those who lost loved ones to the disease, spearheading the Department of Defense’s Prostate Cancer Research Program.
-We championed strategic alliances with national and local organizations and politicians to protect critical government funds for prostate cancer research.
-We pioneered free mobile prostate cancer screening across the nation through our Drive Against Prostate Cancer program, testing more than 130,000 at risk men and alerting them to potentially life-saving information.
+We championed strategic alliances with national and local organizations and politicians to advance and protect critical government funds for prostate cancer research.
+We pioneered free mobile prostate cancer screening across the nation through our Drive Against Prostate Cancer program, testing more than 130,000 at-risk men and alerting them to potentially life-saving information.